uber/cadence-java-client/README.md

 - Don’t access configuration APIs directly from a workflow because changes in the configuration might affect a workflow execution path.
 Pass it as an argument to a workflow function or use an activity to load it.

-Workflow method arguments and return values are serializable to byte arrays using the provided [DataConverter](src/main/java/com/uber/cadence/converter/DataConverter.java) interface.
+Workflow method arguments and return values are serializable to a byte array using the provided [DataConverter](src/main/java/com/uber/cadence/converter/DataConverter.java) interface.
 The default implementation uses JSON serializer, but any alternative serialization mechanism is pluggable.